 + PRO: Easy to find a job

-For global nomads and expat travellers, finding a job in Vietnam can prove easy – especially in teaching.
-Teachers are in demand in Vietnam, and teaching English as a foreign language appears to be the key to international travel.
-Teachers can quickly find well-paid positions after arriving in Vietnam through social media and networking.
-This ease may not apply across all industries and employment sectors, though, and finding employment before arriving has its benefits too.
+For global nomads and travellers, finding a job in Vietnam can prove easy, especially in teaching.
+Teachers are in high demand in Vietnam, with competitive salaries that have grown significantly as the market has recovered post-pandemic.
+Teachers can quickly find well-paid positions after arriving in Vietnam through social media and networking, although finding employment before arriving has its benefits too.
+Teaching English as a foreign language remains popular, but there are also opportunities in other sectors like technology, hospitality, and business services.

 - CON: Applying for visas and work permits is complicated

-While a handful of expats may find the visa process simple, many applicants struggle with the paperwork when applying for visas and work permits for Vietnam.
-Visa processes are subject to change, which adds to the confusion, and going through a relocation company could be the best solution, though an expensive one at that.
+Many applicants struggle with the paperwork when applying for visas and work permits for Vietnam.
+Recent regulatory changes have added extra steps to the process, and work permits are now valid for a maximum of two years with a possible extension.
+The process requires extensive document authentication and can be subject to change, which adds to the confusion.
+Going through a relocation company could be the best solution, although an expensive one at that.

 Culture shock and lifestyle in Vietnam